Beef Barley Soup

 Recipe Tips

-1. Make your soup ahead of time.
+- Make your soup ahead of time.
 Like most braised dishes, this soup is even better the next day.
-While it does take a while to cook, most of the time is hands-off so if you want to serve this for a special event or a dinner party, make it ahead, then just reheat it gently in the slow cooker the next day for a super easy meal!
+While it does take a while to cook, it’s pretty hands-off, so if you want to serve this for a special event or a dinner party, make it ahead, then just reheat it gently in the slow cooker the next day for a super easy meal!

-2. Don’t skimp on the stock.
-Use a good quality beef stock for maximum flavor.
+- Don’t skimp on the stock.
+Use a good quality beef stock for maximum flavor!
+And feel free to add extra if you like a more broth-heavy soup.

 Serving Ideas

-• Serve with rolls.
-When you’ve got a rich, meaty soup, of course you need some good bread to soak up all that flavor.
-My go-to option is a tray of homemade buttery skillet rolls.
-They’re the perfect, lightly decadent way to mop up that last drop of soup in your bowl.
+- Serve with bread.
+When you’ve got a rich, meaty soup, you need some good bread to soak up all that flavor.
+Try my homemade buttery skillet rolls, air fryer bread, or French bread dinner rolls.

-• Add in a side salad.
-This braised, umami soup definitely calls for a light green salad to pair.
-I like to make a big classic bowl of green goddess salad to add some freshness (and greenery) to the table.
+- Add in a side salad.
+This braised, umami soup definitely calls for a light green salad to pair, like green goddess salad, mixed green salad, or a classic garden salad.

-• Top with croutons.
+- Top with croutons.
 For a little extra crunch, I’m a huge fan of topping soups with chunky homemade croutons!
-They look great in the bowl, help soak up the soup, and lend an extra element of carby richness to the dish.
-Best of all, my croutons are super easy to make!

 FAQs

 This is one of those recipes where you may need to adjust the cooking time based on your oven and the meat you’re working with.
-The best way to test is with a fork: you want the beef to be tender and easy to pull apart with a fork.
+The best way to test is with a fork: you want the beef to be tender and easy to pull apart.
 If it’s still tough, continue simmering until it’s tender.

 Comments